gbdev/pandocs/src/LCDC.md

 the sprites will be always displayed on top of background and window, independently of the priority flags in OAM and BG Map attributes.

+When Bit 0 is set [see background and window to obj priority](Tile_Maps.md#bg-to-obj-priority-in-cgb-mode).

 ## Using LCDC

 LCDC is a powerful tool: each bit controls a lot of behavior, and can be